 We have a large ‘capek’ (the collective noun for these biomimetic robots) of these robots, developed in cooperation with Consequential Robotics as a social robot to be used in care and education.

 We have programmed Nao and Pepper robots to interact with audiences in a variety of ways; they are great for starting conversations about how robots and humans are different, what it means to be human, and what robots might be able to serve us in the future.
-Our Naos and Pepper have also done a lot of really interesting work over the years, including giving out an award live on stage at Sheffield DocFest, introducing a film at Sensoria Film Festival, and even performed a dance at the Block Universe Festival.
+Our Naos and Pepper have also done a lot of really interesting work over the years, including giving out an award live on stage at Sheffield DocFest, introducing a film at Sensoria Film Festival, made several appearances on British television, and even performed a dance at the Block Universe Festival.
 In the Cyberselves Roadshow, they will chat to visitors, and will always have some special words for each event.

 Robot simulators and coding workshops